TaniaST/House-Price-Prediction---Linear-Regression/README.md

 # House Price Prediction-Linear Regression
 This repository contains the code for prediction of prices from house sale advertisements currently in the market, using a linear regression model.
-The data set contains 500 sales with the following parameters:
+The data set (housing.csv file) contains 500 sales with the following parameters:

 * elevation: Elevation of the base of the house
 * dist_am1: Distance to Amenity 1